antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_final/README.md

 # Bank application

-During this exercise, we are going to create an application to manage accounts and transfers using Temporal and Spring Boot.
+During this exercise, we are going to create an application for managing accounts and transfers using Temporal and Spring Boot.

 ## During development